neoforged/Documentation/docs/items/tools.md

 public static final DeferredItem<Item> COPPER_PICKAXE = ITEMS.registerItem("copper_pickaxe", props -> new Item(props.pickaxe(...)));
 public static final DeferredItem<Item> COPPER_SHOVEL = ITEMS.registerItem("copper_shovel", props -> new Item(props.shovel(...)));
 public static final DeferredItem<Item> COPPER_HOE = ITEMS.registerItem("copper_hoe", props -> new Item(props.hoe(...)));

+public static final DeferredItem<Item> COPPER_SPEAR = ITEMS.registerItem(
+    "copper_spear",
+    props -> new Item(
+        props.spear(
+            // The material to use.
+            COPPER_MATERIAL,
+            // The type-specific attack speed modifier.
+This value is scaled by performing the reciprocal of this value, then
+            // subtracting 4.
+            0.85f,
+            // The damage multiplier applied when using the spear as a kinetic weapon, assuming one of the conditions are met.
+            0.82f,
+            // The number of seconds that must pass before the spear can be used as a kinetic weapon.
+            0.65f,
+            // The maximum number of seconds that can pass while using the kinetic weapon to dismount a hit entity.
+            4.0f,
+            // The minimum speed, in blocks, of the attacker using the kinetic weapon to dismount a hit entity.
+            9.0f,
+            // The maximum number of seconds that can pass while using the kinetic weapon to knockback a hit entity.
+            8.25f,
+            // The minimum speed, in blocks, of the attacker using the kinetic weapon to knockack a hit entity.
+            5.1f,
+            // The maximum number of seconds that can pass while using the kinetic weapon to damage a hit entity.
+            12.5f,
+            // The minimum speed, in blocks, of the attacker using the kinetic weapon to damage a hit entity.
+This is relative
+            // to the attacked entity's speed.
+            4.6f
+        )
+    )
+);
 ```

 :::note